chainstack/docs/docs/blockchains/quorum.md

 The minter node creates the blocks and the verifier nodes follow the minter node.

-By default, the very first node you deploy with Chainstack as part of your Raft Quorum network assumes the minter role.
+By default, the very first node you deploy as part of your Raft Quorum network assumes the minter role.

 Each subsequent node that you deploy as part of the same network assumes the verifier role.